 Why TNC Selected This Site

-The Conservancy's initial objective for the McCloud River Preserve was to protect native fish and the watershed in which they occurred.
+The Nature Conservancy's initial objective for the McCloud River Preserve was to protect native fish and the watershed in which they occurred.
 An extensive biological study indicated that a portion of the preserve could be opened to carefully managed public use, including catch-and-release fishing.
 Three miles of the river were opened to the public in 1976; the remainder of the preserve is closed to fishing by State Regulation.

 What TNC Has Done/Is Doing

 Research projects have ranged from analyses of trout populations to a study that attempted to document the presence of the elusive wolverine by baiting stations with various animal carcasses and using an automatic camera to photograph the animals it attracted.
-Because improving the health of the watershed is one of our main conservation goals, the Conservancy also monitors native species and water quality.
+Because improving the health of the watershed is one of our main conservation goals, we also monitor native species and water quality.